Skip to main content

 caution

-The OpticalCharacterRecognizer uses the document image (cropped image) of a Page object.
+The OcrEngine uses the document image (cropped image) of Page objects.
 Thus, make sure all Page objects contain document images.

 OCR Results

-In all cases the OCR result also contains the recognized plain text as well as the bounding boxes and text results of recognized paragraphs, lines and words:
+The OCR result contains the recognized plain text as well as the bounding boxes and text results of recognized blocks (paragraphs), lines and words:

 See the API references of the OcrResult class for more details.